asreimer/lmfit2/docs/index.rst

 lmfit2
 ======

-**lmfit2** is an GPLv3 licensed implementation of the First-Principles Fitting Methodology (FPFM) algorithm described in `Statistically Self‐Consistent and Accurate Errors for SuperDARN Data <https://doi.org/10.1002/2017RS006450>`_.
+**lmfit2** is a GPLv3 licensed implementation of the First-Principles Fitting Methodology (FPFM) algorithm described in `Statistically Self‐Consistent and Accurate Errors for SuperDARN Data <https://doi.org/10.1002/2017RS006450>`_.
-This algorithm was specifically developed for fitting SuperDARN "rawacf" data, however the principles used to develop the algorithm are broadly applicable to parameter extraction via fitting models to data. lmfit2 was written in two different languages, C and Python, but the C version is the recommended version to use.
+This algorithm was specifically developed for fitting SuperDARN "rawacf" data, but the principles used to develop the algorithm are broadly applicable to parameter extraction via fitting models to data. lmfit2 was written in two different languages, C and Python.
+We recommend that you use the C version.
 These pages will show you how to use lmfit2.

-This documentation will not teach you much about how to fit data, but there are many good resources on this topic already available (try `numerical recipes
+This documentation will not teach you much about how to fit data, but there are many good resources on this topic already available (try `numerical recipes,
 <http://numerical.recipes/>`_ specifically the chapter on modeling data).
 We also `published a paper <https://doi.org/10.1002/2017RS006450>`_ explaining the FPFM algorithm and implementation in detail.